GavinHuttley/tib/source/python/functions.rst

 Which leads us to methods.
 A method is a function bound to a specific object that applies to the data encapsulated in that instance.

 This means that when you call a method on one object, it only operates on that object.
-I'll demonstrate that by using a method on lists to reverse the elements.
+I'll demonstrate that by using a method on lists to sort the elements.

 .. jupyter-execute::
     :linenos:

-    a.reverse()
+    a.sort()
     a

 .. jupyter-execute::